StrangeRanger/bash-style-guide/README.md

 ### Using Arrays Over Space-Separated Strings

 In Bash scripts, using arrays to manage collections of elements is highly recommended over using space-separated strings.
-Arrays provide structured, flexible, and robust handling, especially beneficial when elements might contain spaces or special characters.
+Arrays provide structured, flexible, and robust handling, especially beneficial when elements contain spaces or special characters.

 #### Benefits of Using Arrays